-Elizabeth O'Connor is a junior psychology major in the 4+1 BA/MA Infant Mental Health Program.
+Elizabeth Burger is a senior psychology major and in the accelerated Infant Mental Health master’s degree program, completing her master’s in 2015.
 Elizabeth transferred to Mills from the New School for Social Research in New York City where she worked as a research assistant in The Center for Attachment Research.
-She will complete her BA in 2014 and her master’s degree in infant mental health in 2015.
-She currently works in the lab on faculty and student projects, assisting with lab playroom studies and preparing and coding data for analysis.
+In her junior year, Elizabeth worked in the lab assisting with faculty and master’s thesis projects, including helping to run lab studies and preparing and coding data for analysis.
+Elizabeth's thesis research examines the intersection of technology and parenting, with a particular interest in the role social media as a form of parent support.
 Elizabeth plans to apply her infant mental health program experience to intervention in preschool settings after completing her education at Mills.

 Molly Enzminger is a graduate student in the Infant Mental Health master’s degree program and will complete her masters in spring 2014.
 Molly came to Mills with a BA in Psychology and French from Willamette University in Salem, Oregon.
 Her master’s thesis research examines the maternal representations of pregnant women whose babies were conceived using artificial reproductive technology.
 Molly is an intern at Epiphany Center in San Francisco.
 At Epiphany Center, she provides relationship-based care to infants and children between the ages of birth and age 3, leads mother parenting groups, and supports program teachers.
 Molly’s future plans include working with children and their families at risk in similar non-profit organizations.